qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 ## Available embedding options with Query API

 Support for multiple vectors per point is nothing new in Qdrant, but introducing the Query API makes it even more powerful.
-The 1.10 release brings support for the multivectors, which allows you to treat lists of embeddings as a single entity.
+The 1.10 release supports the multivectors, allowing you to treat embedding lists as a single entity.
 There are many possible ways of utilizing this feature, and the most prominent one is the support for late interaction models, such as [ColBERT](https://qdrant.tech/documentation/fastembed/fastembed-colbert/).
 Instead of having a single embedding for each document or query, this family of models creates a separate one for each token of text.
 In the search process, the final score is calculated